darkreapyre/itsacat/README.md

 Once the training process has successfully completed, an e-mail will be sent to the address configured during the deployment.
 To analyze the results of the testing and to determine if the trained model is "production-worthy", using the same *SageMaker* instance used for the *Codebook*, navigate to the `artifacts` directory and launch the `Analysis.ipynb` notebook.

 Work through the various code cells to see:
-1. Results fo the training.
+1. Results of the training.
 2. How well the model performs against the **Test** dataset.
 3. How well the model performs against new images.